NCICCGPO/gdan-tmp-models/README.md

 To interprete and convert the TMP Toolkit subtype abbreviations, see the [Understanding Subtype Abbreviations](doc/tutorial/Explore_cancer_subtypes.md) page.

-  + > Our models use the BRCA_1 abbreviate to denote the luminal A subtype.
+  + > Our models use the BRCA_1 abbreviation to denote the luminal A subtype.
 Learn how to automatically convert TMP Toolkit abbreviations to common names for all our subtypes

 ## Troubleshooting
 See [How to Fix Common Issues](doc/error_messages.md) for common error messages.